 No doubt about it - winter wreaks havoc on our skin, hair, nails and especially our feet.
 Take care of your tootsies this season with a home pedicure from Q-tips cotton swabs.

 Clean off old nail polish using a cotton ball soaked in nail polish remover.
-For smaller toenails, a Q-tips cotton swab is the perfect tool.
+For smaller toenails, a Q-tips cotton swab is the perfect tool. one foot at a time.

 Cut nails straight across using toenail clippers.
 File, if necessary, to smooth any rough edges.